 Do you still record data on your tools manually in Excel lists or on index cards?
 Maybe you do not even record any tool data at all?
 If you use drawings of your tools, are they only available on paper?
 Or do you use various insular systems that do not communicate with one another?
 The consequences of this include unnecessarily high crib inventories and more tools than needed, as well as an insufficient overview of where the tools are located or what condition they are in.
 Tool assembly becomes a marathon, while your machines suffer longer downtimes than necessary.
 This can get expensive.
+Therefore, use the advantages of digitization with TDM and start saving money!

 Take action now to improve the speed, return on investment, and economic efficiency of your enterprise – all while taking a significant step toward Industry 4.0.
 Our solutions can be precisely tailored to your requirements, just the way you need them.
 Your TDM Tool Management grows with you in a step-by-step process.
 TDM is a modular software that is based on a single database.
 This goes far beyond the boundaries of classic Tool Data Management.
 We call it "Tool Lifecycle Management".
 The modules fit together like a puzzle that recreates the typical, heterogeneous production landscape.
-TDM allows plan-ning and production to be fully networked across multiple sites.
-From contract manufac-turers to globally active corporations – TDM offers the right solution.
+TDM allows planning and production to be fully networked across multiple sites.
+From contract manufacturers to globally active corporations – TDM offers the right solution.

 Do you require interfaces to ERP, MES, CAD/CAM/SIM, or presetting systems, or maybe to your tool suppliers?
 TDM provides virtually every required interface.
 You may also be interested to know that many CAM systems support the AME interface from TDM to the central database.
 CAM programmers then no longer need to exit their application.
 They can simply select the tools or tool lists that they need directly in the CAM system.
-It au-tomatically imports the data from TDM.
+It automatically imports the data from TDM.
 Once the work has been completed, the tools are transferred back to TDM.
 You can check your inventories or manage your orders and suppliers via TDM using your ERP system, for example.
 ME systems use the orders in TDM for planning on the machine.
 Integration of tool crib and vending systems provides support for organization and automation.
 TDM communicates with RFID systems.
-It sup-plies all necessary data for presetting.
+It supplies all necessary data for presetting.
 It accepts the offset data and then sends it directly to the machine tools together with loading/unloading lists and/or NC programs.

 The typical situation: A large order comes in.
-As always, it is urgent and has a tight dead-line.
+As always, it is urgent and has a tight deadline.
 Chaos?
 Not with TDM.
-The Base Module is capable of managing tools and tool as-semblies for all orders.
+The Base Module is capable of managing tools and tool assemblies for all orders.
 Do you need drawings of new tools, as well as feeds & speeds?
 No problem.
 The most important tool catalogs are included in TDM.
 The necessary 2D graphics, 3D models, and cutting values can be imported from the cloud with a simple mouse click.
 As of the 2019 version, selected tool manufacturer catalogs are available in their latest version.

-If the tool manufacturer does not offer sufficient tool data, you can have the missing in-formation generated quickly using the integrated 3D-Generator and 3D-Designer.
+If the tool manufacturer does not offer sufficient tool data, you can have the missing information generated quickly using the integrated 3D-Generator and 3D-Designer.
 It is then available immediately to all systems, all the way up to CAM and simulation.
 In addition to this, the TDM Base Module offers a large number of tools for managing the data and the database.
 The Excel import function is just one example: Lists with tools, tool names, or even just the article numbers can be imported.

 The paperless office: Propagated for decades, it becomes reality on the shopfloor with TDM.
 The TDM Tool Crib Module, for example, can control the entire crib.
 Users in the crib select the order and receive all data digitally via any output devices.
 Vending systems and setting devices are integrated, so only the "to do lists" still need to be processed in TDM.
 RFID tags can transfer the data directly from presetting to the machine.

 The TDM Global Line dashboard is the information center.
-You can find all important sys-tem variables and select the widgets that give you the best overview here.
-Tool move-ments and other operations at the planning and production level are displayed on the screen in real time as prepared graphics.
+You can find all important system variables and select the widgets that give you the best overview here.
+Tool movements and other operations at the planning and production level are displayed on the screen in real time as prepared graphics.
 "Tool planning" provides information on the progress of your production orders.
 The "Production" area shows your current tooling costs, as well as the current daily KPIs.

 The TDM Shopfloor Manager supports you in planning, managing, and visualizing your production resources.
 Both the data from your tool planning operations and the inventory data from your production operations are incorporated into this.
 The Shopfloor Manager not only determines the tool requirements on the machine, but also removes and stores surplus tools.
 Defined tools can be booked to the machine and the tools inventoried.
 In addition to this, it supports tool calibration and presetting by defining and writing the tool offsets.
 Do you prefer to store your tools near your machines rather than centrally?
 The Shopfloor Manager can also handle this without any issues.
 It ensures orderly removal of the tools from the machine, as well as their disassembly and return to storage.